FirebaseExtended/experimental-extensions/storage-image-labeling/README.md

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 Realtime Database instances are located in `us-central1`.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-- Cloud Storage bucket for images: To which Cloud Storage bucket will you upload images from which you want to extract text?
+- Cloud Storage bucket for images: To which Cloud Storage bucket will you upload images on which you want to perform labelling?

-- Collection path: What is the path to the collection where extracted text will be written to.
+- Collection path: What is the path to the collection where labels will be written to.

 **Cloud Functions:**

-- **extractText:** Listens to incoming Storage documents, executes OCR on them and writes extracted text to Firestore into a preconfigured collection.
+- **labelImage:** Listens to incoming Storage documents, executes image labeling on them and writes labels back to Storage into a preconfigured location.

 **APIs Used**: